developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Send Via Email Detail SMTP Host
 Used to configure the address or host name of the SMTP (email) Server through which emails is sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State**.

 Note that the Administrator must have access to an email account on the selected SMTP Server and must specify details of that account through additional Managed Configurations within the same group to enable Zebra Extended Bug Reporting to send emails through that SMTP Server.
-In addition, the Administrator must have access to a valid email account to use as the destination of the emails, which is NOT required to be on the same SMTP Server, and must specify details of the email address of that account through an additional Managed Configuration within the same group, to enable Zebra Extended Bug Reporting to send the emails to that destination.
+In addition, the Administrator must have access to a valid email account to use as the destination of the emails, which is NOT required on the same SMTP Server, and must specify details of the email address of that account through an additional Managed Configuration within the same group, to enable Zebra Extended Bug Reporting to send the emails to that destination.

 ### Send Via Email Detail SMTP Port
 Used to configure the TCP port number of the SMTP (email) Server through which emails is sent to deliver generated Bug Reports, and should be specified if only if the Managed Configuration **Bug Reporting Configuration - Send Via Email Detail SMTP Host** is specified.